 comorbidities in migraine patients

-The data used were Terveystalo's electronic patient records from 2012–2017.
-All patients with a migraine diagnosis (ICD-10 G43*) (n = 17,623) and a corresponding age- and gender-standardized control group were included.
+The data used consisted of Terveystalo's electronic patient records from 2012–2017.
+It included all patients diagnosed with migraine (ICD-10 G43*) (n = 17,623) and a corresponding age- and gender-matched control group.

 -